Bill/orchestrated/README.markdown

 1. pipelined (multi-step) generation of a complex PDF document
 2. an extract/transfer/load (ETL) job that must acquire data from source systems, transform it and load it into the target system

 If we would like to scale these compound operations, breaking them into smaller parts, and managing the execution of those parts across many computers, we need an "orchestrator".
-This project implements just such a framework, called "Orchestrated".
+This project implements just such a framework, called "(Orchestrated)[https://github.com/paydici/orchestrated]".

-Orchestrated introduces the ```acts_as_orchestrated``` Object class method.
+(Orchestrated)[https://github.com/paydici/orchestrated] introduces the ```acts_as_orchestrated``` Object class method.
 When invoked on your class, this will define the ```orchestrated``` instance method.
 You use ```orchestrated``` in a mannner similar to [delayed_job](https://github.com/collectiveidea/delayed_job)'s ```delay```—the difference being that ```orchestrated``` takes a parameter that lets you specify dependencies between your jobs.

 The reason we refer to [delayed_job](https://github.com/collectiveidea/delayed_job) as a restartable queueing system is because, even if computers (database host, worker hosts) in the cluster crash, the work on the queues progresses.
 If no worker is servicing a particular queue, then work accumulates there.
 Once workers are available, they consume the jobs.
 This is a resilient architecture.

-With Orchestrated you can create restartable workflows, a workflow consisting of one or more dependent, queueable, tasks.
+With (Orchestrated)[https://github.com/paydici/orchestrated] you can create restartable workflows, a workflow consisting of one or more dependent, queueable, tasks.
 This means that your workflows will continue to make progress even in the face of database and (queue) worker crashes.

 In summary, orchestrated workflows running atop [active_record](https://github.com/rails/rails/tree/master/activerecord) and [delayed_job](https://github.com/collectiveidea/delayed_job) have these characteristics: